Add WordPress SSL and Move from HTTP to HTTPS

 Definition of the Terms HTTP, SSL, and HTTPS

-Since many people still find it difficult to differentiate between HTTP, HTTPS, and SSL, I’d like to briefly explain the terms before activating and installing the SSL certificate.
+Since many still find it difficult to differentiate between HTTP, HTTPS, and SSL, I’d like to briefly explain the terms before activating and installing the SSL certificate.

 SSL stands for Secure Sockets Layer; it’s an encryption protocol for securing data transmission on the Internet.
 A unique SSL certificate can identify each website.

-Why you Need an SSL Certificate
+Why You Need an SSL Certificate

 Okay, enough theoretical background knowledge, let’s start with the implementation.